Streams

-Traffic management in Adspect is organized in terms of streams.
-A stream is a traffic channel that is managed as a whole, much like a campaign in an ad network or a scheme in TDS.
-Streams are managed in the Streams section of the clients area.
-Use the New Stream button to create new streams.
-Below we will visit each stream setting in detail.
+Traffic management in Adspect is organized through streams.
+A stream is a traffic channel managed as a whole, similar to a campaign in an ad network or a scheme in a TDS (traffic distribution system).
+You can manage streams in the Streams section of the clients area.
+Use the + Create Stream button there to add a new stream.
+Below, we’ll go through each stream setting in detail.

 Basic Settings